www.LinuxHowtos.org

 Keeps

 The only keep that is implemented at this time is for words.
 The macros are `.(begin ' keep) and `.(end ' keep).
-The only option that `.accepts ' currently is -words (this is also the default if no option is given) which is useful for preventing line breaks in the middle of options.
-In the example for the make command line arguments (see Sx What's in a Name ) , the keep prevented nroff from placing up the flag and the argument on separate lines.Both macros are neither callable nor parsed.
+The only option that `.currently ' accepts is -words (also the default); this prevents breaks in the middle of options.
+In the example for make comman-line arguments (see Sx What's in a Name ) , the keep prevents nroff from placing the flag and the argument on separate lines.Neither macro is callable or parsed.

-More work needs to be done with the keep macros; specifically, a -line option should be added.
+More work needs to be done on the keep macros; specifically, a -line option should be added.

 Examples and Displays